hupshaw/veggie-mate/README.md

 # veggie-mate
 A web app that helps you waste less food!
-Enter any foods you want to check and you'll instantly get a list of how long they last.
+Enter any food you want to check and you'll instantly get a list of how long they last.

 Coming Soon:
 - More items